Meland Municipality

-Meland is a former municipality in the Nordhordland district in the old Hordaland county, Norway.
-The municipality existed from 1923 until its dissolution on 1 January 2020 when it was merged into the new Alver Municipality in Vestland county.
+Meland is a former municipality in the old Hordaland county, Norway.
+The 92.58 km2 municipality existed from 1923 until its dissolution in 2020.
+The area is now part of Alver Municipality in the traditional district of Nordhordland in Vestland county.
+The administrative centre was the village of Frekhaug.
+Other villages in the municipality included Hjartås, Holme, Io, Krossneset, Meland, and Rossland.
 The municipality was located about 30 minutes north of the city of Bergen in Western Norway.
-The island municipality was mostly located on the island of Holsnøy, where the administrative centre of Frekhaug is located.
-Other villages in Meland include Hjartås, Holme, Io, Krossneset, Meland, and Rossland.